simpleinjector/Documentation/source/using.rst

 Simple Injector has the following prerequisites to be able to provide auto-wiring:

 #.
 Each type to be created must be concrete (not abstract, an interface or an open generic type).
+Types may be internal, although this can be limited if you're running in a sanbox (e.g. Silverlight or Windows Phone).
 #.
-The type *should* have one public constructor (this may be a default constructor and this requirement can be overridden).
+The type *should* have one public constructor (this may be a default constructor).
 #.
-All the types of the arguments in that constructor must be resolvable by the *Container*.
+All the types of the arguments in that constructor must be resolvable by the *Container*; optional arguments are not supported.

-Simple Injector can create a type even if it hasn't registered in the container by using constructor injection.
+Simple Injector can create a concrete type even if it hasn't been registered explicitly in the container by using constructor injection.

 The following code shows an example of the use of automatic constructor injection.
 The example shows an *IUserRepository* interface with a concrete *SqlUserRepository* implementation and a concrete *UserService* class.
 The *UserService* class has one public constructor with an *IUserRepository* argument.
 Because the dependencies of the *UserService* are registered, Simple Injector is able to create a new *UserService* instance.